E-Commerce KPIs for AI Search — What to Track Beyond Organic

 2. Monthly: Sentiment Score, Source Coverage, AI Referral Revenue

-3. Quarterly: Category-level SOV benchmarks, Product-Level Citation Rate audit, Crawl Budget analysis
+3. Quarterly: category-level SOV benchmarks, Product-Level Citation Rate audit, Crawl Budget analysis

 FAQ